-The Compensation Committee performs the following functions, among others: (i) reviews salary, benefits and other compensation of our chief executive officer; (ii) makes recommendations to our board regarding the salary benefits and other compensation of our chief executive officer; and (iii) administers our employee stock option plan.
+The Compensation Committee performs the following functions, among others: (i) reviews salary, benefits and other compensation of our chief executive officer; (ii) makes recommendations to our Board regarding the salary benefits and other compensation of our chief executive officer; and (iii) administers our Employee Stock Option Plans.
 The report of the Compensation Committee is set forth below.

-The Investment Committee performs the following functions, among others: (i) manages our assets and liabilities; (ii) makes recommendations to our board regarding investment policy; and (iii) reviews procedures and practices relating to our investment activities.
+The Investment Committee performs the following functions, among others: (i) manages our assets and liabilities; (ii) makes recommendations to our Board regarding investment policy; and (iii) reviews procedures and practices relating to our investment activities.

-These committees are comprised of the following members and held the following number of meetings in 2001:
+These committees are comprised of the following members and held the following number of meetings in 2002: